SoftwareQuTech/qoala-mlir/docs/reference/qnet.md

 ## Classical communication

 All four pairs are present in single-value and multi-value forms.
-The multi-value forms use `tensor<…x{i32,f32}>` and exist in HIR mainly so they can be unfolded later (`unfold-comm-ops` at MIR level).
+The multi-value forms use `tensor<…x{i32,f32}>` and exist in HIR mainly so they can be unfolded later (`unfold-comm-ops` at MIR level). (*WIP*: We are exploring solutions to avoid using tensors, since they carry too much complexity for purpose of simply encasulating a set of integers).
 All carry `UsesRemoteInterface`.

 | Op | Operands / attrs | Results |
 | --- | --- | --- |